 Wash and pat dry kale leaves.
 Brush with olive oil.
 Cut the thick stem out of the center and cut the leaves into 2” pieces.
 Arrange on a dehydrating tray and sprinkle with salt.
 Don’t over salt!

 Dehydrate at 100° for 4-6 hours.
 You get a tasty, vivid green, crunchy chip.

 It’s that easy.

 Your favorite stuffed cabbage is even easier to make if you substitute kale or collard leaves for

-*Here’s a video that demonstrates an easy way to shred collards or kale:
+Here’s a video that shows an easy way to shred collards for these recipes: